digital-duck/claude-code-demo/rollout/README.md

 # AI-Powered Code Modernization Platform

+Chat-history is found at `~/projects/digital-duck/claude-code-demo/rollout/chat-history/readme.md`

 ## Documentation and Implementation Guide

-This repository contains the complete toolkit for implementing an AI-powered code modernization platform that can autonomously improve code quality, add features, and fix bugs across thousands of repositories.
+This repository contains the complete toolkit for implementing an AI-powered code modernization platform that can autonomously improve
+- code quality,
+- add features,
+- fix bugs across thousands of repositories
+- generate update-to-date, standardized documents
+- generate contextual text for agents

 ---